kuflex/KuStudio/README.md

 Binaries can be downloaded at https://sourceforge.net/p/kustudio

-===Compiling===
+--- Compiling ---

+To compile the project you need:
-This project should be compiled with openFrameworks 0.9.3.
+OSX: XCode, openFrameworks 0.9.3.
+Windows: Visual Studio 2015 C++ (Express), openFrameworks 0.9.3.
-It's tested under OSX and Windows, but should work in Lunux too.
+Linux: not tested, but should work too.

 You can download sources for older openFrameworks versions at https://sourceforge.net/p/kustudio